zharuosi/zharuosi.github.io/resume/index.md

 - Numerical simulation of the separation of oil and water in a tank (Principle Investigator)

   - Considered a portion of petroleum stored under a portion of water in a tank.
 The separating process of water and petroleum was simulated by OpenFOAM.
-In the next stage, the process of instilling petroleum and draining water was simulated.
+The process of instilling petroleum and draining water was simulated.

 ---